-On July 15, 2010, Hunt Leibert filed a Third Motion to Dismiss [doc. # 46], despite the fact the Court had not yet ruled on either Hunt Leibert's Second Motion to Dismiss or Fabiola Is Ra El Bey's Second Motion to Amend.
-On July 19, 2010, the Court denied the Third Motion to Dismiss without waiting for a response from Fabiola Is Ra El Bey.
+On July 14, 2010, Hunt Leibert filed a Third Motion to Dismiss [doc. #39], despite the fact the Court had not yet ruled on either Hunt Leibert's Amended Second Motion to Dismiss or Fabiola Is Ra El Bey's Motion to Amend.
+On July 15, 2010, the Court denied the Third Motion to Dismiss without waiting for a response from Fabiola Is Ra El Bey.
 The Court instructed Hunt Leibert that it should file a motion to supplement its briefing on the Second Motion to Dismiss if it wished to make any new legal arguments.
-See Order [doc. # 48] dated July 19, 2010.
+See Order [doc. #41] dated July 15, 2010.
 The Court also instructed Hunt Leibert to direct any future briefing toward Fabiola Is Ra El Bey's Second Amended Complaint rather than toward the First Amended Complaint.
 See id.
-On July 26, 2010, Hunt Leibert responded by filing an Objection to the Motion to Amend [doc. # 50].
-Fabiola Is Ra El Bey filed a Reply to the Objection [doc. # 53] on August 11, 2010.
+On July 27, 2010, Hunt Leibert filed a Motion to Supplement the Amended Second Motion to Dismiss [doc. #43] along with a Supplemental Memorandum in Support of the Amended Second Motion to Dismiss [doc. #44].